Blast & Plate Freezers

 Blast freezing is an extremely cold, extremely fast freezing process.
 Rapid freezing creates small ice crystals and the smaller the crystals, the less damage to the food.

 Blast freezer temperatures typically range from -20 degrees to -40 degrees Fahrenheit and air is circulated to further speed the process.
 Extreme cold inhibits bacterial growth, which needs to be avoided to ensure food safety.
-For tenders and fishermen who blast freeze product like tuna, shrimp, salmon, crab, squid, mackerel, cod, pollock and scallops aboard their boats, Integrated Marine Systems has engineered proven-successful solutions.
+For tenders and fishermen who blast freeze product like tuna, salmon, shrimp, crab, squid, mackerel, cod, pollock and scallops aboard their boats, Integrated Marine Systems has engineered proven-successful solutions.

 Hatch Mount Blast Freezer

 Hatch Mount Blast Freezers are designed for vessels that convert from a wet hold (filled with water – “tanked”) to a dry freezing hold.
-These vessels would typically fish for crab during that season and convert to freezing albacore during the tuna season.
-The system is designed to literally drop in the hatch cover, plug into a receptacle, connect two condenser water lines and be ready to freeze product.
+These vessels would typically fish for salmon or crab during that season and convert to freezing albacore during the tuna season.
+The system is designed to literally drop in the hatch cover, plug into a receptacle, connect condenser water lines and be ready to freeze product.
 You can freeze onboard fast, get paid more for your catch and stay out longer.
 With a per-day freezing capacity ranging from 1000 to 8000 lbs., this small unit is a big producer of exceedingly cold temperatures.
 The Wilson family from Oregon provided us with step-by-step photos of their Hatch Mount Blast freezer installation.

-Low Temperature Freezing Onboard
+Low Temperature Condensing Unit